 Retention and Carry

-All that’s really included for carrying the E03R is a tiny split ring which attaches to the tail loop.
-Through that split ring you could attach keys or a lanyard or whatever.
+All that’s really included for carrying the E03R is a tiny split ring that attaches to the tail loop.
+Through that split ring, you could attach keys or a lanyard or whatever.
 There is no pocket clip and no magnet.

 Power and Runtime